NHL Free Agency 2026 Tracker: Live Signings

 Insider note via SabreNoise on Alex Tuch (via SabreNoise)

 The Tuch situation is the cleanest example of how the Frenzy Premium works.
-A 33-goal winger from Buffalo's biggest playoff run in 14 years has the entire 2026 UFA forward bidding curve to himself, and the cap leap means even teams without obvious need have the room to swing.
+A 33-goal winger from Buffalo's biggest playoff run in 14 years had the entire 2026 UFA forward bidding curve to himself until Washington signed-and-traded for him, and the cap leap means even teams without obvious need have the room to swing.

 Cap-Space Heat Map: Frenzy Buyer Index